Official Name:

 Per capita GDP (purchasing power parity): $10,900.

 Natural resources: Iron ore, manganese, bauxite, nickel, uranium, gemstones, oil, wood, and aluminum.
-Brazil has 14% of the world's renewable fresh water.

 Agriculture (6% of GDP): Products--soybeans, coffee, sugarcane, cocoa, rice, livestock, corn, oranges, cotton, wheat, and tobacco.